Robert Austerlitz: Publications

 His publications include the books Ob-Ugric metrics: The metrical structure of Ostyak and Vogul folk-poetry (1958) and Finnish reader and glossary (1963).
 He was co-editor of Readings in linguistics II (1966) with Eric P. Hamp and Fred W. Householder.
 This volume followed Readings in linguistics (1958), edited by Martin Joos.
+In 1992, Austerlitz published dictations from recordings of Nivkh shaman Chiyo Nakamura (1903–1969), done during his stay in Japan in the 1950s.